 Smith.
-John Smith of 1822 census of Port Elizabeth is John Smith born in Cork, County Cork Ireland who died at the Government’s Boathouse in Port Elizabeth on 24 March 1837 and is buried in the St Mary’s Cemetery together with his wife.
-John Smith 1787-1837 is the father of William Smith the 1st mayor of Port Elizabeth.
+John Smith of the 1822 census of Port Elizabeth is John Smith born in Cork, County Cork Ireland who died at the Government’s Boathouse in Port Elizabeth on 24 March 1837 and is buried in the St Mary’s Cemetery together with his wife.
+John Smith (1787-1837) is the father of William Smith the first mayor of Port Elizabeth.

 Kacheloven.
 He cannot be identified.

 Younger.
 John Younger was born in 1793.
-John was a surgeon with Scott’s Party on board the Nautilus and was accompanies by two younger brothers, Thomas, aged 16 and Charles aged 14.
-In 1822 he was betrothed to Catherine Stanley.
+John was a surgeon with Scott’s Party on board the Nautilus and was accompanied by two younger brothers, Thomas, aged 16 and Charles aged 14.
+In 1822 he married Catherine Stanley.
 He became District Surgeon at Somerset East in 1825 and died in Uitenhage in 1850.

 Mollineaux.
 He cannot be identified.